nismod/simim/README.md

 Scenarios can be cumulatively applied over a number of years, e.g. for a 5-year house-building programme.
 Each subsequent year should use the previous years data *with the scenario applied* as a starting point.

-// by developing a more sophisticated model or models with multiple, configurable factors influencing production and attraction.

 Once a model has been established with a good fit to the data, the model can then be used to examine the (national) impact on migration of significant changes to infrastructure.
 As in the example illustrated above, changing the attractiveness parameters at a particular location or locations will result in the model producing a modified OD matrix.
 This data can then be used to create custom population projection variants at a subnational scale.
 These variant projections can then be integrated into the [ukpopulation](https://github.com/nismod/ukpopulation) package.

 Note that although all the base models are constrained to the total number of migrations, applying changes to the emissiveness or attractiveness values will not in general conserve the total.
 Thus the migrations can be increased or decreased in this methodology.
 Additionally, attraction- or doubly-constrained models are not suitable here as they do not allow for changes to attractiveness once the model has been calibrated.